Jack Nicholson: 1958–1969: Early roles and breakthrough

-1970s
+1970–1989: Stardom and acclaim

 In 1970, Nicholson starred in Five Easy Pieces alongside Karen Black in what became his persona-defining role.
 Nicholson and Black were nominated for Academy Awards for their performances.
 Nicholson played Bobby Dupea, an oil rig worker, and Black played his waitress girlfriend.
 Black noted that Nicholson's character in the film was very subdued and very different from Nicholson's real personality.
-She said that the now-infamous restaurant scene was partly improvised by Nicholson, and was out of character for Bobby, who wouldn't have cared enough to argue with a waitress.
+She said that the now-infamous restaurant scene was partly improvised by Nicholson, and was out of character for Bobby, who would not have cared enough to argue with a waitress.
 "I think that Jack really has very little in common with Bobby.
 I think Bobby has given up looking for love.
 But Jack hasn't, he's very interested in love, in finding out things.
 Jack is a very curious, alive human being.
-Always ready for a new idea."
-Nicholson himself said as much, telling an interviewer, "I like listening to everybody.
+Always ready for a new idea."Nicholson himself said as much, telling an interviewer, "I like listening to everybody.
 This to me is the elixir of life."

 Black later admitted that she had a crush on Nicholson from the time they met, although they dated only briefly.
 "He was very beautiful.
 He just looked right at you ...
 I liked him a lot ...
 He really sort of wanted to date me but I didn't think of him that way because I was going with Peter Kastner ...
 Then I went to do Easy Rider, but didn't see him because we didn't have any scenes together ...
 At the premiere, I saw him out in the lobby afterward and I started crying ...
 He didn't understand that, but what it was was that I really loved him a lot, and I didn't know it until I saw him again, because it all welled up."

 Within a month after its release that September, Five Easy Pieces became a blockbuster, making Nicholson a leading man and the "new American anti-hero", according to McDougal.
 Critics began speculating as to whether he might become another Marlon Brando or James Dean.
 His career and income skyrocketed.
 He said, "I have [become] much sought after.
 Your name becomes a brand image like a product.
-You become Campbell's soup, with thirty-one different varieties of roles you can play."
-He told his new agent, Sandy Bresler, to find him unusual roles so he could stretch his acting skill: "I like to play people that haven't existed yet, a 'cusp character'", he said:
+You become Campbell's soup, with thirty-one different varieties of roles you can play."He told his new agent, Sandy Bresler, to find him unusual roles so he could stretch his acting skill: "I like to play people that haven't existed yet, a 'cusp character'", he said, "I have that creative yearning.
+Much in the way Chagall flies figures into the air: once it becomes part of the conventional wisdom, it doesn't seem particularly adventurous or weird or wild."